-These are part of our School Welfare and Discipline Code
+These are part of our School Welfare and Fair Discipline Code

-- Teachers deal with situations as soon as possible - Teachers mediate to resolve minor incidents - Teachers record bullying incident on Sentral after investigation as per student welfare policy - Victims of bullying offered counselling and strategies for dealing with bullying - Bullying behaviours linked to whole school discipline policy - Incidents are confidential and private.
+- Teachers deal with situations as soon as possible - Teachers mediate to resolve minor incidents - Teachers record bullying incident on Sentral after investigation as per Student Welfare Policy - Victims of bullying offered counselling and strategies for dealing with bullying - Bullying behaviours linked to whole school Fair Discipline Code - Incidents are confidential and private.
 School staff and students are encouraged to report violations without fear of retaliation. - Students interviewed and incident recorded and investigated.
 Incidents are recorded in a way that show emerging problems and patterns over time. - Follow up issue as required